Charges, Billing & Insurance

 What is the health fee and what does this fee cover?

-The health fee is a service fee paid as part of tuition that goes to many campus-wide health initiatives.
+The health fee is a service fee paid as part of your tuition that goes to many campus-wide health initiatives.
 The health fee DOES NOT cover all possible medical charges at the SHCC.
-For the SHCC, the health fee covers patient financial responsibility associated with most SHCC office visits (for example, when a medical provider evaluates a sick patient but does not order any tests, procedures or prescriptions), and with telephone or online services initiated by the patient.
+At the SHCC, the health fee supplements patient financial responsibility associated with most SHCC office visits (for example, when a medical provider evaluates a sick patient).
+The Health fee DOES NOT cover any tests, procedures, prescriptions or annual wellness visits.
 Visit our “Student Health Fee” section for more information.

 What if I’m not currently taking classes or paying the health fee?

-Off-semester students, spouses/domestic partners, and students who do not pay the health fee as part of their tuition have two options based on their coverage status.
+Off-semester students, spouses/domestic partners, and students who do not pay the health fee as part of their tuition can still receive services at the SHCC, however, you will no longer have the health fee supplement your financial responsibilities.

 Feel free to contact Patient Financial Services before scheduling an appointment if you would like to get an estimate for your specific situation – we are here to help!
 Call (352) 273-4546 or email insurance@shcc.ufl.edu

-Patients are financially responsible for items not covered by the health fee; these include, but are not limited to: health insurance; hospital visits; external community providers/facilities; physicals; procedures; X-rays; lab tests; medical equipment; prescriptions; non-prescription medications; vaccinations; massage; and physical therapy.
-The health fee is not considered health insurance.
+Patients are financially responsible for items not covered by the health fee; such as but are not limited to: health insurance, physicals, procedures, X-rays, lab tests, DME (medical equipment), prescriptions, non-prescription medications, vaccinations, massage, and physical therapy.

 Will I be required to pay anything when I arrive at the Student Health Care Center?